 console.log(NAME, age)

-In the above code we have defined name using const keyword because the name might not need to be modified and for the age we are using let as it might be updated each year.
+In the given code, we have defined the variable "name" using the const keyword because it is not expected to be modified, and for the variable "age," we are using let since it might be updated each year.

-But the second console.log will throw an error,
+However, the second console.log will throw an error:

-Because this variables are only available within this block and has no existence outside the block.
+This error occurs because these variables are only available within this block and have no existence outside the block.
+In other words, they are not accessible outside of the specific block in which they were defined.

 Function Scope

-If you define a variable within a function, that variable will available only within that function.
-This is the scope of a function or otherwise function scope.
+When you define a variable within a function, that variable will be available only within that specific function.
+This scope is known as function scope.

 function name () {